 To look at another example, if the Safety Earth Connection (earth bond) inside an appliance has become disconnected, exposing the user to the danger of an electric shock.
 A PAT tester will identify this type of problem while a visual inspection will not.

-The 5th edition of the IET C.O.P emphasises some other factors to be considered when deciding on the frequency of PAT testing:
+The 5th edition of the IET C.O.P emphasises 8 key factors to be considered when deciding on the frequency of PAT testing:

 Many organisations carry out PAT testing annually, irrespective of the risk factors, which may dictate testing more or less frequently.
 The environment in which it is used determines how likely an appliance is to get damaged.
 Damage is most likely to happen in factories, workshops and commercial kitchens or construction sites.